astropy/astropy-workshop/00-Install_and_Setup/README.md

 Otherwise, if it was installed with pip, you will see the channel stating the name `pypi`:

-    # packages in environment at .../mambaforge/envs/astropy-env:
+    # packages in environment at .../miniconda/envs/astropy-env:
     #
     # Name                    Version                   Build  Channel
     packagename               X.Y.Z                     pypi_0    pypi

-To update the reported package with mamba:
+To update the reported package with conda:

-    (astropy-env) % mamba update packagename
+    (astropy-env) % conda update packagename

 Otherwise, to update with pip: